Silvia Vidal: Early life

-Climbing accomplishments
+Climbing career

-After climbing for just two years, Vidal received the Piolet d'Oro award from the Spanish Mountain Federation for her 1996 climb, Principado de Asturias (A4) in Northern Spain.
+After climbing for just two years, Vidal received the Piolet d'Or award from the Spanish Mountain Federation for her 1996 climb, Principado de Asturias (Grade A4) in Northern Spain.

-By the mid-nineties, Vidal had gained experience in both European climbing hot spots, like Montserrat and in Yosemite Valley of California.
+By the mid-nineties, Vidal had gained experience in both European climbing hot spots, like Montserrat and in Yosemite Valley, California.
 In August, 1999, Vidal, with partners Pep Masip and Miguel Puigdomenech, made the first ascent of Sol Solet on Amin Brakk, a 5800m tower in the Nangma Valley of Karakoram, Pakistan.
 The tower was named after the expedition's Spanish cook, whose first name was Amin.
 In 2001, the American Alpine Journal singled out the team's climb as a notable example of a "particularly impressive endurance test."
 The climbers spent a continuous 32 days on the wall, with climbing difficulty up to A5.
 In the end, the climbers placed only 31 bolts, with 27 clumped on a completely blank wall section.

-In September, 2004, Vidal and partner Eloi Callado established a new, 890m route, Mai Blau (A3+) on Neverseen Tower in the Indian Himalya.
+In September 2004, Vidal and partner Eloi Callado established a new, 890m route, Mai Blau (A3+) on Neverseen Tower in the Indian Himalaya.

-In July, 2007, Vidal made a solo expedition back to Karakoram, Pakistan and put up a huge, 2900 ft solo route, Life is Lilac, on the Shipton Spire.
+In July 2007, Vidal made a solo expedition back to Karakoram, Pakistan, and put up a huge, 2900 ft solo route, Life is Lilac, on the Shipton Spire.
 Vidal spent 21 continuous days alone on the wall, with difficulty grades of A4+.

-In February and March, 2012, in another solo expedition, Vidal established Espiadimonis, a 1500m A4 route on Serrania Avalancha in Chilean Patagonia.
-Vidal spent 32 continuous days alone on the wall after bush-wacking through jungle to reach the area and set up base camp.
+In February and March 2012, in another solo expedition, Vidal established Espiadimonis, a 1500m A4 route on Serrania Avalancha in Chilean Patagonia.
+Vidal spent 32 continuous days alone on the wall after bush-whacking through the jungle to reach the area and set up base camp.
 Wet conditions necessitated 16 completely inactive days lying in the portaledge.
 The rainy conditions created waterfall-like effects along the face of the wall, so Vidal was nearly always soaked and "felt like I was in a swimming pool".

-In July, 2017, Vidal established Un pas més (A4+) on the west face of Xanadu, a mountain in the Arrigetch Peaks of Alaska.
+In July 2017, Vidal established Un pas més (A4+) on the west face of Xanadu, a mountain in the Arrigetch Peaks of Alaska.

-Vidal received a special mention during the November, 2021 awarding of the Piolet d'Or for her contributions to solo big wall climbing.
+Vidal received a special mention during the November 2021 awarding of the Piolet d'Or for her contributions to solo big wall climbing.